GSA/centers-of-excellence/press/events.md

 <img src="{{site.baseurl}}/images/ResourcesAdvisorySupportBanner.png" alt="CoE Resources and Advisory Support Banner"></a>

 ## CoE Resources + Advisory Support
 The CoE collects key findings from our work with more than 25 federal agencies, and are pleased to share with federal IT practitioners.

 These Starter Guides, Models & Templates are available to support federal agencies undergoing technology transformation projects.
+CoE leads host virtual workshops and office hours to offer live support.

 Through funding from the American Rescue Plan, this work furthers our mission of centralizing best practices and expertise for holistic transformation and is provided at no cost to users.

-Using these resources, any Federal agency can take the first steps in their modernization journey by considering concepts themselves.
-CoE leads are also hosting live support at virtual workshops and office hours.

-Resources are will be hosted here on our website and the interactive workshop series will be held virtually through Zoom for Government.
-Live captioning is available to all participants.
-The sessions are open only for federal employees.

 ## Upcoming Events
 **New!** [CX Workshop Series: Enabling Customer-Centric Innovation in Government Agencies](https://www.eventbrite.com/e/enabling-customer-centric-innovation-in-government-agencies-cx-workshop-tickets-637527932207)